Should I Bats or should I go?

 It’s not a simple Batman-takes-down-villain story, rather diving deep into the moral ambiguity of nihilism (Joker), vigilantism (Batman), cowardice (politicians), hypocrisy (police), altruism (Robin), satire (The Sons of Batman), anarchy (Green Arrow) and bitchboy (Superman).

 DARK KNIGHT RETURNS was made as one epic movie, and split into two parts for consumer reasons (read as Warner Bros conniving, “We can squeeze more money out of ‘em this way!”), Part 1 released September 2012, Part 2 released January 2013 (both direct-to-video, both 1 hr, 16 mins each; combined into a single DVD release October 2013).
-Thus, it’s the same team on both “parts” – Jay Oliva’s direction is stellar, cinematic angles and creative camera movements, Oliva doing the honorable and sensible thing in not straying form the excellent panels of Frank Miller as storyboard; writer Bob Goodman screenplays, also smartly adhering to Miller’s somber storyline and morally questionable themes; the cartooning is at a high frame-rate, pleasing to the eye, and the style is authentic to Miller’s characters in the comicbook – muscular-beefy with days of chin.
+Thus, it’s the same team on both “parts” – Jay Oliva’s direction is stellar, cinematic angles and creative camera movements, Oliva doing the honorable and sensible thing in not straying from the excellent panels of Frank Miller as storyboard; writer Bob Goodman screenplays, also smartly adhering to Miller’s somber storyline and morally questionable themes; the cartooning is at a high frame-rate, pleasing to the eye, and the style is authentic to Miller’s characters in the comicbook – muscular-beefy with days of chin.

 Part 2 opens with Joker (voiced by Michael Emerson) incited by Batman’s return, and craving his own comeback, asking his doctor (Michael McKean) to arrange a TV appearance.
 Long before Phoenix killed on a talk show in 2019’s JOKER, this animated clown prince does it more gruesomely.
 On the Dave Endocrine Show (voiced by none other than Conan O’Brien), Joker states his mission: “I want people to ‘get’ me.
 That’s why I’m going to kill everyone in this room.”